 - Toes must be able to wiggle but not slide.

 When trying on boots:

-- walk around the store, get a good feel of how the boot feels.
+- Walk around the store, and get a good feel of how the boot feels.

-- many good outdoors stores offer ramps to test the boots.
+- Many good outdoor stores offer ramps to test the boots.
 Use them.
 Test walking downhill and make sure toes don’t slide forward.

 Types of Hiking Boots

-There are three basic categories of hiking boot:
+There are three basic categories of hiking boots: